Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “That’s it.
 Everyone has to start from somewhere.
 Even if your cuts are uneven, even if you smash it a bit, that’s okay.
 There are a million of ideas out there to cover up your mistakes.
 Maybe your mistakes won’t even be mistakes in the end, but part of the grand scheme of the dish.
 That is the joy of cooking – to make something out of what you have and be surprised by how it turned out.
 Don’t fear failure, Claude.
 Make something of it.”

 The child version of me continued cutting carrots into irregularly shaped blocks, barely understanding the lesson that my father had given.
 However, the fact that I remembered his words so well showed how deep of an impact that it had.

 Truly, cooking had been one of the first things I had turned to, in order to make up for the deficiencies that I believed I had.
 As he had said, I may have used it as a way to cover up my ‘failures’.

 “You had a wonderful family, didn’t you?”
 Lady Kaguya asked after seeing all of these scenes.

 “Yeah… much more than I ever realized.
 Just what was I dissatisfied with?
 I don’t understand.
 I regret that I left them, but how would any of this make me closer to becoming a demon?”
 I wondered aloud as this was consistent with what I had always known but never bothered to think about.
 I saw nothing emotionally scarring that was said to create dark emotions inside me.
 There were merely regrets of a person that didn’t make full use of his life, likely no different from any other person who looked back on their life.

 “Is there truly nothing else?”
-Lady Kaguya questioned also.
-Though she had learned quite a bit about myself as a person, she also had her doubts about my supposed inclination for demonification.
+Lady Kaguya also questioned.
+Though she had learned quite a bit about myself as a person, she had her doubts about my supposed inclination for demonification.

 “Yeah, none- kuh!”